Nixient/google-fiber-box-bypass/README.md

 > __This will cover the internet service only, and will likely break your TV Service, I've read that this may work for TV Service as well, but have no way of testing!__
 >
 > __Google Fiber will not provide support if you bypass their network box.__
-> I've had a couple "chill" support folks who have helped me on occasion, but they usualy stick to the "we don't see the Google Fiber box connected" if you try to play dumb.
+> I've had a couple "chill" support folks who have helped me on occasion, but they usually stick to the "we don't see the Google Fiber box connected" if you try to play dumb.
 >
 > Basically...
 >
 > - _Do this setup at your own risk!_
 > - I don't claim to be __Super-CCIE-Man__ (hell, or even CCNA-Man) or the expert on and other of these topics.
-So, some of this might not be the best explination, and some of it might just be straight up wrong.
+So, some of this might not be the best explanation, and some of it might just be straight up wrong.
 Drop me a line if there is something that needs corrected.

 ## Summary